 HOW MUCH WILL I HAVE TO STUDY EACH WEEK?

-The course duration is 6 weeks, and requires three to four hours of study per week.
-Course start dates are flexible, but learners are expected to successfully complete the programme of study within the allocated timescale.
+The course duration is 6 weeks and will requires approximately 4 hours of study per week plus the submission of 3 online assessments during the course.
+Course start dates are flexible, but learners are expected to successfully complete the programme within the allocated timescale.